langflow-ai/langflow/docs/docs/Components/components-overview.md

 <img src="/img/openai-model-component.png" alt="Open AI component" style={{display: 'block', margin: 'auto', width: 300}} />

-These controls allow users to perform the following:
+Use these controls to do the following:

 - **Code** — Modify the component's Python code and save your changes.
 - **Controls** — Adjust all component parameters.